pbz134/Grasscutter-1-Click-Launcher/README.md

 **Setup Tutorial**

-- Download my 1-Click Launcher
+- Download my 1-Click Launcher from the "Releases" tab on the right side
 - Extract the .7z file with 7-zip or WinRar
 - Install the included MongoDB and MongoDB Compass setups (two .exe files)
 - Download all the "Complete Game Part" files 1 through 6 from here: https://www.reddit.com/r/Genshin_Impact/comments/15qisqg/direct_download_links_for_genshin_impact_40/